Social Icons

 Directed by Pete Docter and Kemp Powers

-With amazing voice casting waiting to take you on this ride to the world beyond or maybe the world before, who knows… but Soul starts with the introduction of Joe.
+With an amazing voice cast, Soul takes you on a ride to the world beyond—or maybe the world before.
+Who knows?
+The story begins with the introduction of Joe.

 Laputa: Castle in the Sky (1986)